-An easy way to create structure is to have a decorative piece you can use to create an outline of a mantle.
+An easy way to create structure is to have a decorative piece you can use to create an outline of a mantel.
 Below are a few styling ideas to decorate for Christmas, the autumn holidays, and the summer months.

-This is a time where we watch scary movies, search for thrills in haunted houses, and purposely bring fake bats into our living spaces.
+This is a time when we watch scary movies, search for thrills in haunted houses, and purposely bring fake bats into our living spaces.
 Halloween design ideas take over our homes until we switch out the theme for either Thanksgiving or the autumn season.
-An easy place to start decorating is starting with a faux mantle line, which works even if you have a faux fireplace.
+An easy place to start decorating is starting with a faux mantel line, which works even if you have a faux fireplace.
 This mantle line can be anything from a string of bats or a garland made from mini gourds and pumpkins.

 Other colors that pair well with orange are white, brown, purple, and green.
 If you want to have a Halloween theme with elements of nature, then the colors of green, brown, and orange are the best choices.

 While adding leaves to your outdoor decorations adds to the atmosphere, bringing leaves indoors is another great way to decorate a fireplace, especially a faux fireplace.
-Too many leaves overcrowd the area, bringing people’s attention away from the main focal point, while too few leaves make it feel as though something is missing.
+Too many leaves overcrowd the area, getting people’s attention away from the main focal point, while too few leaves make it feel as though something is missing.

 Pumpkins are an iconic part of the mid-autumn holiday, and they don’t even have to be real.
 When decorating with pumpkins, the size of the pumpkins determines how close or how far to the built-in fireplace they should be.
 Since the fireplace opening itself is the focal point, if your pumpkins are bigger, they should be further away from the fireplace opening.

-- Rehydrate the pumpkin on a daily basis
+- Rehydrate the pumpkin daily

 - Keep it in the fridge overnight